-It is clear, however, that legal frameworks and regulatory reforms have struggled to keep pace with digital technology developments and their implications for upholding human rights.
-The increasing use of digital technologies in the delivery of essential services is an area in which robust human rights assessments and ongoing evaluation are essential to safeguard against discrimination, and an interference with the rights to privacy and equal human dignity.
-Priority must be given to developing digital literacy, building critical digital infrastructure and strengthening child-sensitive, youth- and gender-responsive and people-centered digital services, while urgently addressing risks to privacy, freedom of expression, discrimination and exclusion, human rights violations, violence against children, and gender-based violence.
+assessments and ongoing evaluation are essential to safeguard against discrimination, and an interference with the rights to privacy and equal human dignity.
+Priority must be given to developing digital literacy, building critical digital infrastructure and strengthening child-sensitive, , youth- and gender-responsive and people-centered digital services, while urgently addressing risks to privacy, freedom of expression, discrimination and exclusion, human rights violations, violence against children, and gender-based violence.
 Advances in the use of digital technologies also need to go hand-in-hand with efforts to ensure universal birth registration systems and access to civil documentation.
-Practical strategies to address these issues are being considered by the intergovernmental process to elaborate a Global Digital Compact.
-Moreover, standards developing organizations40 can embed human rights into their recommendations to ensure a risk-based approach to the standardization, design, development and deployment of digital technologies.
+Practical strategies to address these issues can be considered by the intergovernmental process to elaborate a Global Digital Compact.
+Moreover, there is a need to build open and transparent technical standards grounded in International Human Rights Law.
+Standards developing organizations39 can embed human rights into their recommendations to ensure a risk-based approach to the standardization, design, development and deployment of digital technologies.

 There is a clear need to strengthen national monitoring systems for SDG 16.
 According to the latest SDG progress report issued by the Secretary-General of United Nations, Goal 16 is the second to last amongst the 17 goals in terms of proportion of countries with availability of data.
 International comparability remains very low.
 Many countries lack necessary resources and capacities for data collection, and significant gaps remain in geographic coverage, timeliness, and disaggregation.
 Relevant data sources are found in a wide array of institutions from the line ministries in charge of security and, public administration, migration to the justice sector to oversight institutions to national statistical offices.
 Data from non-traditional sources is also critically important to assess progress on SDG 16.
-This, however, often poses a challenge in terms of quality, collaboration and coordination.41 The prioritization of inclusive participation in the digital economy should include an
+This, however, often poses a challenge in terms of quality, collaboration and coordination.
+The prioritization of inclusive participation in the digital economy should include an emphasis on strengthening the digital infrastructure and digital skills necessary to ensure the collection and analysis of data.